micmejia/bible-dump/NKJV/John/John 4.md

 And many more believed because of His own word.

 ###### 42
-Then they said to the woman, "Now we believe, not because of what you said, for we ourselves have heard _Him_ and we know that this is indeed [^a]the Christ, the Savior of the world." ## Welcome at Galilee
+Then they said to the woman, "Now we believe, not because of what you said, for we ourselves have heard _Him_ and we know that this is indeed the Christ, the Savior of the world." ## Welcome at Galilee

 ###### 43
 Now after the two days He departed from there and went to Galilee.